nellore/rail-dbgap/README.md

 ### Create a secure CloudFormation stack (administrator)
 <a id="cloudform"></a>

 [CloudFormation](https://aws.amazon.com/cloudformation/) facilitates creation and management of a group of related AWS resources.
-Rail-dbGaP provides CloudFormation template for creating a [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC) with a [single public subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html).
+Rail-dbGaP provides a CloudFormation template for creating a [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC) with a [single public subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html).
 An EMR job flow that analyzes dbGaP data should be launched into this subnet.
 The VPC is supplemented by several security features, including

 * a VPC endpoint for S3, which ensures that the connection between the Elastic MapReduce cluster and S3 is private.
 * security groups that block all inbound traffic to the cluster from the internet except from the Elastic MapReduce webservice.